 Board of Directors

-Andrew Bateman is currently a postdoctoral fellow working with Chris Darimont, at the University of Victoria.
-He uses mathematical models, paired with data, to ask ecological questions, and he currently studies how food availability and sociality affect patterns of population change in northern resident killer whales.
+Andrew Bateman is currently a postdoctoral fellow working with Chris Darimont at the University of Victoria.
+He uses mathematical models, paired with data, to ask ecological questions.
+He currently studies how food availability and sociality affect patterns of population change in northern resident killer whales.
 After first coming to Salmon Coast Field Station in 2008 to help look into the effects of chemical treatment on salmon farms, he now also investigates the potential for sea lice in BC to evolve resistance to the chemicals used to control their abundance, and the associated impacts on farmed and wild salmon.
 He is excited by the role that Salmon Coast can play in connecting people and facilitating research that is important to conservation, management, and local communities.

 Dr. Martin Krkosek is currently an assistant professor in the Department of Ecology and Evolutionary Biology at the University of Toronto, having recently finished his posting as a lecturer in zoology at the University of Otago, New Zealand.
 He completed his PhD in 2008 on the conservation ecology of sea lice and salmon in British Columbia, under the supervision of Dr. Mark Lewis (Canada Research Chair in mathematical biology at the University of Alberta) and Dr. John Volpe (Seafood Ecology Research Group at the University of Victoria).
 He was awarded a Governor General’s Gold Medal for his doctoral dissertation.
 Martin’s interests lie in the sustainability and conservation of coastal systems, particularly as influenced by infectious disease.
 He uses mathematical tools in his work by developing theory and synthesizing datasets to address important policy relevant questions.
 Much of Martin’s work focuses on how salmon aquaculture changes the ecology of a native host-parasite system (sea lice and salmon), and how this affects the conservation of wild Pacific salmon.